nicholsbp/zeekmqttalertsubscribeall/README.md

 # zeekmqttalertsubscribeall
-## Zeek script to alert on malicious MQTT IOT traffic
+## Zeek/Bro script that alerts on malicious MQTT "Subscribe All" traffic.